JessicaWon/saplatform/README.md

 # saplatform
-this project is a helpful platform to make all the system administrator work more efficiently
+this project is a helpful platform to make all the system administrators work more efficiently
 #0308,add ldap tree-display organisation
 #0401 upload some files and update those files
 ![image](https://github.com/JessicaWon/saplatform/raw/master/preview/addperm.jpg)